Andean preceramic: Other cultural traditions

 El Paraiso, Peru is a very large early center in the Ancón-Chillón Valley, that may be somewhat related to the Norte Chico tradition.
 It is approximately from the same time frame as the above.
 It is just one of the six major preceramic sites in the Ancón-Chillón Valley, including Ancon (archaeological site).

 Another important site is Bandurria, Peru, on the Huaura River, featuring monumental architecture that may go back to mid-fourth millennium BC.

-In the northern peruvian coast stand out sites such as Huaca Prieta, were the earliest recorded use of indigo dye to date was found and Huaca Ventarron, its painted murals are the oldest discovered in the Americas.
+In the northern Peruvian coast stand out sites such as Huaca Prieta, were the earliest recorded use of indigo dye to date was found and Huaca Ventarron, its painted murals are the oldest discovered in the Americas.

 Preceramic in Ecuador

 In Ecuador, the Preceramic period is believed to have started around 9000 BC, and lasted until around 4200 BC.
 According to Jeffrey Quilter, Ecuador yielded plentiful evidence of early dense occupations of the highlands that is so far not found either in Peru or in Bolivia.

 Along the Pacific Coast, the Las Vegas culture predominated, while up in the mountains, it was the Inga culture.

 The Las Vegas culture is the first known culture in Ecuador.
-They lived on the Santa Elena Peninsula on the coast of Ecuador between 9000–6000 BC.
+They lived on the Santa Elena Peninsula on the coast of Ecuador between 9000 and 6000 BC.
 The skeletal remains and other finds preserve much evidence of this culture.

 Scientists have classified three phases of cultural development.
 The earliest people were hunter-gathers and fisherman.
 Approximately 6000 BC, these peoples were among the first to begin farming; among their early crops were bottle gourd, Lagenaria siceraria, and an early type of maize, Zea mays L.

 El Inga peoples lived high in the mountains near present-day Quito, the capital of Ecuador.
 Evidence from the archeological site El Inca date the culture to 9000–8000 BC.
 Excavations were undertaken around 1961.
 It is believed that, from the archaeological perspective, this area is one of the most important in South America, and it may have existed along an ancient trade route.

 Some of the tools used by these early nomadic hunters have provided relationships to the Clovis culture "Level I" at Fell's Cave in southern Chile, and technological relationships to the late Pleistocene "fluted point" complexes of North America.